ITV Studios: ITV Studios

-Granada Media purchased Carlton Communications and renamed itself ITV plc in 2004, the international division of Granada Media was folded into Carlton International, which assumed the name of Granada International.
+Granada plc purchased Carlton Communications and renamed itself ITV plc in 2004, the international division of Granada plc was folded into Carlton International, which assumed the name of Granada International.
 Meanwhile, Carlton's TV unit was folded into Granada's but retained the "Granada Media Group" name.
 In March 2004, Action Time, the Carlton-owned format distributor for game shows which before the merger had operated as a semi-independent company, was folded into Granada's operations and the name was retired.

 In January 2006, the company assumed the name "ITV Productions" for all produced shows airing on ITV networks, while the Granada name was retained on shows that aired on non-ITV channels, such as Channel 4's Countdown, University Challenge and The Royle Family for the BBC.
 However, Welsh programmes would always retain the "ITV Cymru" brand.
-Granada Media Limited was renamed ITV Productions Limited in December 2006.
+Granada Media Group Limited was renamed ITV Productions Limited in December 2006.

 In December 2007, ITV Productions announced that they had acquired British production company behind entertainment formats 12 Yard, marking their first acquisition.

 In February 2008, ITV announced that they would wind up the Granada brand and merge Granada International and Granada Ventures into a then-unnamed business.

-however, some of ITV Studios' subsidiaries, such as ITV Studios Australia, still carried the Granada name until 2013.
+Some of ITV Studios' subsidiaries, such as ITV Studios Australia, would also retire the Granada name in 2013.

 In May 2008, ITV Productions announced that they had acquired Swedish-based Scandinavian independent television production company Silverback.

 On 17 November 2009, the company announced that they would split its main production arm into four separate departments for factual, entertainment, daytime and scripted.

 In July 2012, ITV Studios announced that they had expanded their operations into Norway by acquiring Norwegian production company Mediacircus.

 In August 2012, ITV Studios announced that they had acquired Graham Norton's independent comedy entertainment production company So Television.

 In July 2013, ITV Studios announced that they had acquired production company Big Talk Productions with ITV Studios global distribution arm ITV Studios Global Entertainment taking over Big Talk's programmes worldwide.